robolyst/osquant/content/papers/measuring-performance/index.md

 ![Reordering returns changes risk](images/reordered_returns.svg)

 Have a close look at the two investments in the chart above.
 Which one do you prefer?
-Hopefully, you said you prefer Fountain LLC.
+I hope you said Fountain LLC.
 That decline in Extreme LLC is about a 7% loss of capital.
 But there is something surprising here.
 Both investments have the same return: 10% and both have the same Sharpe ratio 0.13!
 In fact, Extreme LLC is exactly the same as Fountain LLC, I just reordered the returns!
 I moved some of the positive returns to the start of the period and some of the negative returns to the end of the period.

 Remember, the Sharpe ratio is the average return divided by the standard deviation of returns.
 Neither of those metrics take into account the order of the returns.
 Because of this, the Sharpe ratio isn't able to capture the huge risk revealed in Extreme LLC.